© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moated site and associated earthworks in Bray's Wood is a scheduled monument protected by Historic England under reference 1015545.
 View the official record →

-The moated site and associated earthworks in Bray's Wood is a scheduled ancient monument located in Buckinghamshire that represents a form of medieval settlement and defensive earthwork common in southern England.
+The moated site and associated earthworks in Bray's Wood is a medieval defensive and domestic monument located in Buckinghamshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015545.

 Moated site and associated earthworks in Bray's Wood is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015545.